Afif13/CSS-Tip/content/connected-circles-2/index.md

 ---
 layout: layouts/post.njk
 title: Connecting Circles With Anchor Positioning II
-description: Connect circles with arrows and show their distance using moder CSS.
+description: Connect circles with arrows and show their distance using modern CSS
 date: 2026-01-08
 tags: posts
 ---

-Improving [the previous implementation](/connected-circles/) to include the calculation of distance between both circles inside the arrow shape.
+Improving [the previous implementation](/connected-circles/) to include the calculation of the distance between both circles inside the arrow shape.

 {% image "./image.png", "CSS-only connected circles with distance" %}